duckietown/book-opmanual-duckiebot/src/preliminaries_hardware/circuits_batteries/index.md

 (db-opmanual-dtbattery-leds)=
 ### LED description
-The battery has five LEDs on the top, used for indicating state of charge.
+The battery has five LEDs on the top, used for indicating the state of charge.

 ```{figure} ../../_images/preliminaries_hardware/chap_2_1_images/DB-C-DBatt_1.png
 :width: 200px